prateek2712/M3_47/1_Remote Keyless Entry(RKE)/1_Requirements/readme.md

 ---
  ##  5W's 1H
 * Who :
      - Automobile owners
 * What:
--it is a wireless remote key for cars
+     - it is a wireless remote key for cars
 * When:
      - when the user wants to lock and unlock the car
 * Where:
      - It can be used anywhere based on the owner's needs and requirements
-* Why1
+* Why:
      - For easy access to a car and to keep the vehicle Secure
 * How
-- with the help of a controller
+     - With the help of a controller
 ---

 ## Swot Analysis
-* Strengths
+* Strengths:
-- Easy to use
-- Controlled with a help of a simple button
+    - Easy to use ,Controlled with a help of a simple button ,High safety protocols
-- High safety protocols
-* Weakness
+* Weakness :
--Limted Range Transmission
+    - Limted Range Transmission
-* Opportunities
+* Opportunities:
--With the growing surge of automobile industries features of car safety are in high demand
+    - With the growing surge of automobile industries features of car safety are in high demand
-* Threats
+* Threats:
     - Lot of efficient models already available in the market
 ---

 #  Requirements